iarna/gearman-packet/PROTOCOL.md

 ### SUBMIT_JOB_SCHED

-Just like SUBMIT_JOB_BG, but run job at given time instead of immediately.
+Just like SUBMIT_JOB_BG, but run the job regularly when the current time matches the arguments.
 This is not currently used and may be removed.

 Arguments: